Graham Elliot

 Graham Elliot Bowles (born January 4, 1977) is an American chef, restaurateur, and reality television personality.
 He first gained recognition in the restaurant business as a three-time nominee for the James Beard Award.
-In 2004, he was named to Food & Wines "Best New Chefs" list, and became the youngest chef in the United States to receive four stars from a major publication (Chicago Tribune, Chicago Sun-Times).
+In 2004, he was named to Food & Wines "Best New Chefs" list and became the youngest chef in the United States to receive four stars from a major publication (Chicago Tribune, Chicago Sun-Times).

 Among television viewers, he gained fame as a contestant on the programs Iron Chef and Top Chef Masters, and as a judge on the first six seasons of the American MasterChef and its spinoff, MasterChef Junior.

 Early life

-Elliot was born on January 4, 1977 in Seattle, Washington.
+Elliot was born on January 4, 1977, in Seattle, Washington.
 A self-described "Navy brat", Elliot has traveled the world and all fifty states, sparking an intense interest in food and music, which led him to attend Johnson & Wales University.

 Career

 In 2004, Elliot was named to Food & Wines "Best New Chefs" list, and he became the youngest chef in the States to receive four stars from a major publication (Chicago Tribune, Chicago Sun-Times) before the age of 30.

-At the age of 27 he was the youngest four-star chef to be named in any city, also earning himself a spot on Crain's Chicago Business list of "40 Under Forty", alongside President Barack Obama, for whom Elliot cooked for on the President's 49th birthday.
+At the age of 27, he was the youngest four-star chef to be named in any city, also earning himself a spot on Crain's Chicago Business list of "40 Under Forty", alongside President Barack Obama, for whom Elliot cooked on the President's 49th birthday.

-In May 2008, he opened his eponymous restaurant, which was the first French casual fine dining restaurant in Chicago.
+In May 2008, he opened his eponymous restaurant, the first French casual fine-dining restaurant in Chicago.

 In 2009, Elliot appeared on the TV show Top Chef Masters.
 In the show, he cooked for The Heart and Stroke Foundation, a charity with which he became associated as a result of his nephew's need for a heart transplant.

+Elliot was known by his full name until July 2010, when it was announced he was changing his name professionally, dropping the usage of Bowles.